scaleflex/vue-cloudimage-responsive/README.md

   {'Your conent...'}
 </BackgroundImg>
 ```
-NOTE: you can also reference it with kabab-case : <background-img></background-img>
+NOTE: you can also reference it with kabab-case : background-img

 <a href="https://codesandbox.io/s/vue-cloudimage-responsive-background-kejur"><img src="https://codesandbox.io/static/img/play-codesandbox.svg" alt="edeit in codesandbox"/></a>